-The above examples are not exhaustive; many other forms of harassment exist, with some overlapping across different categories.
-It is important to understand that campus harassment can result from a combination of various incidents.
+Some of the examples above overlap among the various harassment categories.
+It is necessary to understand that campus harassment can occur through a combination of various cases.
 In addition, any and all conduct among students or friends that is in violation of fundamental human rights, including psychological abuse (complete negation of one's personhood, etc.), malicious slander, and violence or physical punishment, all constitute campus harassment.